neox5/otelbox/doc/configuration.md

 This configuration demonstrates:

+- Reproducible simulations with explicit seed
 - Multiple metrics from the same source (coherence guarantee)
 - Counter and gauge representations of the same data
 - Protocol-specific naming (Prometheus vs OTEL)
-- Value derivation (cloning with reset behavior)
+- Value derivation with reset behavior
 - Metric attributes/labels
 - Both Prometheus and OTEL export configuration
 - Transport selection for OTEL (gRPC or HTTP)